Scarcity Mindset: Why Feeling Poor Keeps Women From Building Wealth

 In everyday life, this may lead individuals to perceive their own financial condition as less secure than it actually is.
 Even when income grows or economic stability improves, external references may continue shifting.

 This process also influences consumption patterns.
-As discussed in the article Emotional Spending in Times of Uncertainty (Art. #158 — Cluster 2), emotions associated with social comparison can influence consumption decisions in environments where signals of economic status are highly visible.
+As discussed in the article Money and Emotions: The Psychology of Why Spending Feels Good — and Why Regret Follows, emotions associated with social comparison can influence consumption decisions in environments where signals of economic status are highly visible.

 Thus, the visibility of consumption does not only alter spending patterns.
 It influences the very perception of financial stability.